pookleblinky/lifescripts/readme.md

 What I've been doing is recording the day's results of the coinflip and dice roll in a pinned Keep note.
 Note to self: check if Keep has an API that I can use to send stuff to from racket.

+Check out index.md to see what I'm already working on.